-4.5.1.
-Geographic segmentation
+3.5.1 Geographic segmentation

-There are three regions in the world where organic food production gained popularity during the last 15 years - the USA, Australia and countries of the European Union.
-Since our main competitors are operating within the Australian and American market, we have chosen the countries of the EU as our target region.
+There are three regions in the world where organic food production gained popularity during last 15 years - the USA, Australia and countries of the European Union.
+Since our main competitors are operating on the Australian and American market, we have chosen the countries of the EU as our target region.
 Another reason for choosing the EU countries are simplified transport procedures within the borders of the EU.
 As for now, the place of our production is located in one of European Union's countries and our system will be available only to buy online so shipment duration and costs will be lower in comparison to the worldwide shipping.

-4.5.2.
-Demographic segmentation
+3.5.2 Demographic segmentation

-Demographic segmentation is performed by dividing the market into groups based on:
+Demographic segmentation is performed by dividing market into groups based on: